-The department has implemented “many operational changes” to mitigate the potential spread of the deadly virus, including by eliminating visiting and reentry partner and volunteer programs, it said this week.
+The department has implemented “many operational changes” to mitigate the potential spread of the deadly virus, including by eliminating visiting and reentry partner and volunteer programs, it said.
 Group sizes within the facilities have been restricted and containment plans put in place, DOC said.

-Forty-four inmates have tested positive for coronavirus, and one has since died.
-A total of 483 inmates have been tested altogether, as of May 11.
+Eighty-nine inmates have tested positive for coronavirus, and one has since died.
+A total of 8,993 inmates have been tested altogether.